jakka351/can0swc/README.md

   ![dlc](https://raw.githubusercontent.com/jakka351/FG-Falcon/master/resources/images/plug_dlc.png)

   ### Use in Different Vehicles
   There is a templated version of the script that can be used to make your own version of can0swc, named as 'template.py'.
-This project was done using a Raspberry Pi 4 and a PiCan2 hat.

   ###  Based upon:
    -- [Python-CAN PiCAN2 Examples](https://github.com/jakka351/FG-Falcon/tree/master/resources/software/pythoncan)